Skip to content

 Split(file=DataFileInfo, row_range=RowRange(250_000, 250_000)) # rows 250k–500k

-The reader uses pq.ParquetFile.read_row_groups() for true random access — only the assigned row groups are read.
+For Parquet, the reader uses pq.ParquetFile.read_row_groups() — only the assigned row groups are read (true random access, row-group granularity).

 Shuffle